-You will need to pass the SIA criminality checks and take a SIA approved 4 day training course before applying for your licence, it is very important that you pass the SIA criminality checks before taking the training and applying for your licence.
+You will need to pass the SIA criminality checks and take an SIA approved 4 day training course before applying for your licence, it is very important that you pass the SIA criminality checks before taking the training and applying for your SIA licence.

 The application takes on average 25 days, there is a tracking system on the online portal that gives you an indication of where the application is, when it has started and when it has finished.

 The Devil is in the Detail, Be honest on the application, they will probably have all the information that you anyway.